 This is an adjustable tamper that allows you to choose a tamping pressure of between 15 – 21Kg.

-I wouldn’t personally want to tamp to over 15Kg, however some do, there are some pro baristas out there who prefer to tamp at a higher pressure.
+I wouldn’t personally want to tamp to over 15Kg, nevertheless some do, there are some pro baristas out there who prefer to tamp at a higher pressure.

 Check Price - Amazon UK